Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 Do I have to pay taxes on mystery shopping income?

 Yes.
 Mystery shoppers are independent contractors, not employees.
 Firms don’t withhold taxes from your pay.
 If you earn $600 or more from any single firm in a year, they’ll send you a 1099-NEC form.
 You report your income on Schedule C of your tax return.
 The good news?
 You can deduct business costs like mileage, parking, and required purchases.
 Keep good records from day one so tax time doesn’t catch you off guard.
+Our back-office guide covers this in detail.

 How many mystery shopping companies should I sign up with?